shagun6093/UI-UX/README.md

 # Game Controller

-### This is my first UI design ,in this I had learned Various pulgins in figma like
+### This is my first UI design, and I have learned about various plugins in Figma

 - Iconify
 - Noise